webwart/03_src-Python/00_python.md

 Unfortuanally, after all this I could only conect to the SQLite database file, but not see the table in it !

 -2- dictionaryCompare.py - In this file I will test how to compare dictionaries.

+### SAT 19-08-2020

+-1- SQL Tools - I still have the problem not seeing the tables in SQL View

+>N: Create tables with SQLadmin and SQLtools.
+Try different data base endings .sql , .db